Interstate 795 Florida

 Source: 2017 AADT Florida Traffic Online (FDOT)

 As originally proposed, SR 9B was to end at wye interchanges at both ends, with a lone interchange at U.S. 1 (Philips Highway).
 The diamond interchange with E-Town Parkway was constructed in 2014-15 to accommodate development planned from SR 9B northward to R.G.
 Skinner Parkway along side I-295.
-The initial 0.6-mile segment of E-Town parkway precedes work on the 569-lot Cypress Bluff project.3
+The initial 0.6-mile segment of E-Town parkway preceded work on the 569-lot Cypress Bluff project.3

 North End – Southside, Jacksonville, Florida